The basics you need to know when first setting up Pepperi with your own data

 A detailed lists of the actions available for Accounts is in the table below.

 The Workflow Designer has an easy-to-follow visual flowchart representation.
-Workflows are still located in the same place in the Workflows tab of the Transaction, Account or Activity.
+Workflows are located in the Workflows tab of the Transaction, Account or Activity.

-Each status change defined in the Workflow may have one or more Actions associated with it.
+Each "Step" is a status change defined in the Workflow, and may have one or more Actions associated with it.

 To Add a step, click "+Step" and give the Step a name.
 The step name will be used as the text on the "Submit" or "Done" button on the Transaction, Activity or Account creation form.

-In the example below the name "Validate order" will appear instead of the text "Submit" on the shopping cart.
+In the example below the name "Validate order" will appear instead of the text "Submit" on the button in the shopping cart.